notawhalea/INNOWISE-ReactNative-App/README.md

 Still in progress?
 Convert to draft!:wink:

->Even when your back's up against a wall.Even when you're down, and almost out.When it looks the worst and getting worse.Still alive.You can always try:microphone: Demons-Imagine Dragons
+>Even when your back's up against a wall.Even when you're down, and almost out.When it looks the worst and getting worse.Still alive.You can always try:microphone: Still Alive-flora cash:hibiscus: